 Council

-The following are Standing Committees of Council that meeting monthly to assist Council with the municipality's decision making.
+The following are Standing Committees of Council that meet monthly to assist with the municipality's decision making.
 The committees are made up of Council members and members at large.
 For more information or to view the minutes of the Committees please contact the office.

 Visit here for more information.